Arts for the Blues

 Arts for the Blues is a collaborative study that developed a new evidence based integrative model of group psychotherapy that uses creative methods.
 The therapy is primarily for people with a diagnosis of depression and originally emerged from work in Improving Access to Psychological Treatment (IAPT) services in the NHS.
 The study now has funding from the Liverpool Clinical Commissioning Group to develop this work further for other client groups in the NHS and in charities in the North West.
 The therapy is currently being offered as both twelve-session packages or as one-off experiential sessions.
 Plans are underway to submit a bid for NIHR funding for a larger multi-site trial.

-This study led by Edge Hill University, involves academics and practitioners from a range of disciplines including arts psychotherapies, health and social care, performing arts, as well as NHS-based counsellors, psychologists and psychotherapists from Greater Manchester Mental Health NHS Foundation Trust.
-A number of other Universities are involved including Salford University and University of Cambridge.
+This study is co-led by Edge Hill University and University of Salford, It involves academics and practitioners from a range of disciplines including arts psychotherapies, health and social care, performing arts, as well as NHS-based counsellors, psychologists and psychotherapists from Greater Manchester Mental Health NHS Foundation Trust.
+A number of other Universities are involved including University of Cambridge and University of Hull.

 To explore more about this study including the development of the therapy and videos depicting the key elements of the therapy in practice please visit www.artsfortheblues.com.
 Publications to date are listed below

 Parsons, A.S., Omylinska-Thurston, J., Karkou, V., Harlow, J., Haslam, S., Hobson, J., Nair, K., Dubrow-Marshall, L., Thurston, S. and Griffin, J. (2019) [online] Arts for the Blues – A New Creative Psychological Therapy for Depression.
 British Journal of Guidance and Counselling.
 Available from: http://bit.ly/2G7l8jB